Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 - Tell the story in the present tense

-- Rising action: anything you say must contribute to the main point (ie.: If you’re telling a story of walking down an alley and are afraid, everything you say must be contributing to that suspense, for example by describing your feeling and your shaking motions)
+- Rising action: anything you say must contribute to the main point (ie.: If your story is about you afraid of walking down an alley, everything you say must contribute to that suspense, for example sharing your feelings and shaking body)

 - Expand the climax (don’t rush through the climax but expand it)